bollu/bollu.github.io/README.txt

 - <a type="application/rss+xml" href="feed.rss"> RSS feed </a>
 - **It's useful to finish things.**

+# AWS MathFest 2024

+- We had an interesting question at the AWS MathFest.

 # Proving False with partial functions even with Inhabited types

 - The idea is to define an inconsistent function where `foo = !foo`.